 The first thing we test for when receiving a batch of raw materials from our suppliers is identity.
-By ‘identity’ we mean ‘is this the plant we’ve been told it is’, and ‘is this the part of the plant (root, leaf, whole plant, etc.) we want’.
+By ‘identity’ we mean ‘is this the plant we’ve been told it is’.

 When a supplement company purchases a raw ingredient for use in one of their products, it comes with a document from the producer providing assurance that the ingredient is what’s on the label.
 This is known as a Certificate of Analysis, and, unless the producer is a reputable name, it’s not worth the paper it’s printed on.
 Regardless of who it came from, it’s up to the receiver to verify everything about it.

 Believe it or not, this is a major problem in the supplements industry.
 There are rampant issues with mislabeled products on the market, with, eg, Korean red ginseng being sold as Panax ginseng or Rhodiola crenulata being sold as Rhodiola rosea.
 Those aren’t even the same plants!

 Unfortunately, it’s extremely common for manufacturers to take a supplier’s word for it without doing their own testing to confirm the species, and to pass along whatever they’re told by the supplier, even when it’s wrong.
 Sometimes this misrepresentation is done through malfeasance and sometimes it’s a mistake, but it can always be avoided with proper identity testing, so every ingredient that goes into Plato is verified at the raw material stage.